ChuckJonas/ts-force-gen/README.md

 # ts-force-gen

-A command line utility for generating classes to use with [ts-force](https://www.npmjs.com/package/ts-force)
+A command line utility for generating SObject classes to use with [ts-force](https://www.npmjs.com/package/ts-force)

 `npm install ts-force-gen`